 More details about my services here.

-While each coaching program is customized and designed around the unique needs of each family, my practice is anchored on 5 pillars:
+While each coaching program is customized and designed around the unique needs of each family or individual, my practice is anchored on 5 pillars:

 Strength-Based Individualized Strategies:

-My work focuses on identifying the learning, social-emotional, and personal strengths of the child as well as the strengths of the family, the learning environment, and the child’s support system in general.
+My work focuses on identifying the learning, social-emotional, and personal strengths of the child/adult as well as the strengths of the family, the learning environment, and any support systems.
 This allows me to determine the best plan of action and the strategies to be implemented during each coaching session.
-In addition to customizing the program based on strengths, strategies are individually tailored to the needs, interests, and processing styles of each child.
-Each strategy is monitored, evaluated, and adjusted based on the child’s response and progress.
+In addition to customizing the program based on strengths, strategies are individually tailored to the needs, interests, and processing styles of each individual.
+Each strategy is monitored, evaluated, and adjusted based on the client’s response and progress.

 Promoting Social and Emotional Intelligence and Character Development:

-Through the application of mindfulness-based strategies, embodied practices, and emotional literacy training, I work 1:1 with the child to foster emotional self-awareness and increase their ability to recognize, understand, label, regulate, manage, and express their emotions.
-I also work with the parents to improve their abilities to support the continued development of these competencies.
+Through mindfulness-based strategies, embodied practices, and emotional literacy training, I work 1:1 with the individual to foster emotional self-awareness and increase their ability to recognize, understand, label, regulate, manage, and express their emotions.
+When working with families, I also work with the parents to improve their abilities to support the continued development of these competencies.
 We work as a team to provide the child with multiple opportunities to practice the skills they are working on.
 My work with the parents also enhances their ability to recognize the way their emotions, words, and actions impact their child’s progress and how to maximize positive results.
+When working with adults, we also focus on identifying how their personal relations affect their social-emotional progress and functioning.

 Building Knowledge of Neuroscience:

-Through the use of short and fun lessons adapted based on developmental level and specific areas of need, I introduce important brain science concepts relevant to laying strong foundations for increased emotional intelligence and neuroplasticity.
-Neuroplasticity is just a fancy word to describe our brain’s ability to change and create new neural pathways in response to new information.
-As children begin to discover how their brain works and how their thoughts, words, and emotions influence their feelings, habits, and actions on a daily basis, we begin to rewire negative mindsets and create new, healthier thought and behavioral patterns.
+Through the use of short and fun lessons adapted based on the developmental level and specific areas of need, I introduce important brain science concepts relevant to laying solid foundations for increased emotional intelligence and neuroplasticity.
+Neuroplasticity is a word to describe our brain’s ability to change and create new neural pathways in response to new information.
+As clients begin to discover how their brain works and how their thoughts, words, and emotions influence their feelings, habits, and actions on a daily basis, we begin to rewire negative mindsets and create new, healthier thought and behavioral patterns.

 Goal Setting and Accountability: